← All Growth Audits

 The Opportunity

 Anglera is a YC-backed AI startup that automates product data enrichment for e-commerce — turning weeks of manual data entry into minutes.
-Founded by Stanford and Uber Eats alumni, they have real paying customers and a validated product.
+Founded by Stanford and Uber Eats alumni, the team has real paying customers (validated demand) and a working product.

 The founders have been focused on building a great product — and it shows.
 The next stage is making that product visible to the buyers actively searching for exactly what Anglera offers.

-Today, Anglera has 4 indexed pages and hasn't yet appeared in AI search results.
-But the upside is significant: the product-market fit is validated, the category is growing fast, and none of the competitors have claimed the "AI-native product data for agentic commerce" positioning.
-The marketing engine just needs to match the product.
+Today, Anglera has 4 indexed pages and 0 citations across 24 AI search tests.
+The upside is significant: the category is growing fast, and none of the competitors have claimed the "AI-native product data for agentic commerce" positioning.
+The marketing engine needs to match the product.

 AI Search Potential